dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Storage-documentation.md

 In addition, this guide also covers the

 1. [Snowplow Canonical Event Model] [canonical-event-model].
 This covers the structure of Snowplow data, as stored in S3, Amazon Redshift and PostgreSQL.
 2. [The Storage Loader][storage-loader].
 This Ruby application is responsible for instrumenting the regular movement of data from S3 into Redshift.
-(And soon, PostgreSQL and Neo4J etc.)
+(And eventually, PostgreSQL, SkyDB, Neo4J, Infobright etc.)

 [hive]: http://hive.apache.org/
 [pig]: http://pig.apache.org/